18 Best Cascading Plants For A Wall Garden

 Cascading Blackberries or Raspberries

-These were a new discovery for me and I am super excited to try them out.
-Traditional blackberry and raspberry plants grow from tall thorny canes that will spread everywhere throughout your garden of not carefully pruned.
+These were a new discovery for me, and I am super excited to try them out.
+Traditional blackberry and raspberry plants grow from tall thorny canes that will spread everywhere throughout your garden if not carefully pruned.

 Cascading blackberries produce compact, arching plants with thornless trailing stems that produce a mass of berries.

 Blackberries like hot, sunny locations and plenty of water.
-These plants are extremely easy to grow so are perfect for beginners.
+These plants are extremely easy to grow, so they are perfect for beginners.

 Vining Cucumbers